 - Limited Wardrobe: Pleasantly subverted.

-- Loners Are Freaks: Both the leads fit this.
+- Loners Are Freaks: Both of the leads fit this.
 Tory gets a little better.
 Colin doesn't.

-- Luminescent Blush: Tory gets a fair bit of this.
+- Luminescent Blush: Tory gets a fair bit of this, especially around Colin.

 - Nature Versus Science: Implied with Tory's skill at math and physics contrasted with Colin's association with plants, animals, and the Gaia Project, as well as his dislike of physics, which he feels is frustratingly "arbitrary."